 To get into the program, you can set a breakpoint at a named routine.
-To stop at program entry, for example, in Fortran you could use

-'''

-break MAIN

-pgdbg>

-and in C/C++ you could use

-pgdbg>

-break main

-Some useful commands for assembly-level debugging using the PGDBG command-line interface include:

-run

-run the program from the beginning

-cont

-continue program execution from the current point

-nexti

-single-step one instruction, stepping over calls

-stepi

-single-step one instruction, stepping into calls

-breaki

-set a breakpoint at a given address

-regs

-display the registers

-print $<regname>

-display the value of the specified register

-For more information on register names, refer to "SSE Register Symbols," on page 49.

-dump

-dump memory locations

-stacktrace

-display a stack traceback

-stackdump

-display a traceback/dump of stack frame

-'''
+To stop at program entry, for example, in Fortran you could use pgdbg> break MAIN and in C/C++ you could use pgdbg> break main run run the program from the beginning cont continue program execution from the current point nexti single-step one instruction, stepping over calls stepi single-step one instruction, stepping into calls breaki set a breakpoint at a given address regs display the registers print \$<regname> display the value of the specified register dump dump memory locations stacktrace display the current call stack.